bio4j/el-grafo/readme.md

 ##PROJECT DESCRIPTION
 GSoC 2014 el-grafo project is the first development of an interactive web-based tool that allows users to intuitively explore the abstract domain model of the Bio4j open source bioinformatics data platform, which integrates the data available in the most representative open data sources around protein information: in [UniProtKB](http://www.uniprot.org/help/uniprotkb) (SwissProt + Trembl), [Gene Ontology](http://geneontology.org) (GO), [UniRef](http://www.uniprot.org/help/uniref) (50, 90, 100), [RefSeq](http://www.ncbi.nlm.nih.gov/refseq), [NCBI taxonomy](http://www.ncbi.nlm.nih.gov/taxonomy) and [Expasy Enzyme](http://enzyme.expasy.org).

 el-grafo project details the connection between all vertex and edge components which shape the logic structure of its network module by module, as well as provides specific typing information for retrieving useful data.
-Its purpose is to help users gain a better understanding of the Bio4j domain model structure lowering their entry barrier to the database platform in order to utilise and query it more efficiently.
+Its purpose is to help users gain a better understanding of the Bio4j domain model structure lowering their entry barrier to the database platform in order to utilize and query it more efficiently.